 Values Conflict (Motivators): The high Utilitarian motivator represents a strong drive for things that are practical and useful.
 Conversations that are “touchy-feely” or “wishy-washy” are likely to irritate Tim.
 The emotion associated with the high D is anger (short fuse), so when his core motivators are violated or ignored you can expect his displeasure to be made known.
 Tim also has a low "Social" drive, which concerns the desire to help others and eliminate hate and suffering.
 This low score doesn't mean that Tim wants to cause pain and suffering — it simply means he is more selective about who he chooses to help and the manner in which it is done.
 Tim also has a high “Individualistic” drive.
 This represents an interest in power, leading and status.
 Ideas and topics that link to this theme are likely to excite, energise and engage Tim.
 The Individualistic has a strong desire to be their own person, and they tend to be very independent.
 Combined with Tim's high D/C style, it is an overall pattern that strongly indicates a headstrong, challenge-oriented approach, which can be great for getting results when it comes to tasks but not always with relationships.

 Using Assessments to Support Coaching Aims

-Read more about getting accredited in the Talent Insights profile here.
+Read more about getting accredited in these profiles here.